 congestive heart failure;

 an allergy to latex rubber;

-if you have ever had tuberculosis, if anyone in your household has tuberculosis, or if you have recently traveled to an area where tuberculosis is common;
+if anyone in your household has tuberculosis, or if you have recently traveled to an area where tuberculosis is common.

-FDA pregnancy category B. This medication is not expected to be harmful to an unborn baby.
+Adalimumab is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
-Your name may need to be listed on a Humira pregnancy registry when you start using this medication.

-Adalimumab should not be given to a child younger than 4 years old.
-Do not give this medication to anyone under 18 years old without medical advice.
+Adalimumab should not be given to a child younger than 2 years old (or 6 years old if treating Crohn's disease).
 Children using adalimumab should be current on all childhood immunizations before starting treatment.

-Using this medication may increase your risk of certain types of cancer, such as breast, colon, prostate, or lung cancer, lymphoma (cancer of the lymph nodes), or melanoma (a tumor that usually affects the skin).
-This risk may be greater in children and young adults.
+Using this medicine may increase your risk of certain types of cancer, such as lymphoma (cancer of the lymph nodes), or melanoma (a tumor that usually affects the skin).
 You may also develop an autoimmune disorder such as a lupus-like syndrome.
 Talk with your doctor about your specific risk.

 How should I use Humira Pen (adalimumab)?